First off, don’t forget to pick up your race packet! And, make sure you’ve studied the available information.

-But first, just past mile four, you get the steep downhill to Veteran’s Blvd.
+But first, just before mile four, you turn right on Lake Austin, then left on the steep downhill to Veteran’s Blvd.
+Those of you that ran the Austin half or full, here’s where you get your revenge on that thing.
 If you’re feeling good, let it carry you just slightly, but still keep your form under control.
 You turn left on Veterans, and it’s pretty flat all the way out past Austin High to Cesar Chavez.
 Get into your revised, faster pace.

 You hit Cesar Chavez at almost mile five, and it’s a long, slow uphill grind.
 You only have 1.2 miles left.
 You’ve trained hard, and you can gut this out.
 This might be a good time to start picking people off.
 Find someone a little ways ahead of you, and gradually catch them.
 Then pick another.
 Be smart about this – don’t go sprinting to catch people, but you can use this to get you through the last mile, and the hill.

 You turn right on the South First Street Bridge, and you’re less than half a mile out.
 Roll into the turn, and think about increasing your footspeed again.
 Halfway across the bridge, the slope turns downward a little, and that’s another good point to pick up the pace at again.

 Finally, when you turn right onto Riverside, you’ll have less than 200 meters left.
 Go.
 Keep your eyes on the next person you want to catch, or on the finish line.
 Again, increase your speed by increasing your footspeed, just like we do with strides – don’t be stretching and pushing your legs, that’s a good way to get injured.